 To facilitate effective communication, the Company maintains a website at www.sirnaomics.com, where information and updates on the Company's business developments and operations, financial information, corporate governance practices and other information are available for public access.
-As disclosed in the section headed "Shareholders' Rights - Enquiries to the Board" as set out in this corporate governance report, Shareholders may at any time send their enquiries and concerns to the Board in writing.
+As disclosed in the section headed "Shareholders' Rights - Enquiries to the Board", Shareholders may at any time send their enquiries and concerns to the Board in writing.